Common Name: Loves’ false sabercat

 Figure 4.
 UF 36871, an almost complete left maxilla and lacrimal of a juvenile Barbourofelis loveorum.
 Pictured is a deciduous upper premolar (DP3) and an erupting, unworn fourth premolar (P4).
 Note the deciduous and permanent canines still housed side-by-side in the maxilla, unerupted.
 This specimen suggests that Barbourofelis loveorum had delayed eruption of their DC1s (Bryant, 1988).

-Also of note is the cranial anatomy of Barbourofelis loveorum, particularly its teeth.
-Having elongate sabers for upper canines presents an interesting problem developmentally, as large teeth tend to have comparatively large roots.
+Having elongate sabers for upper canines presents an interesting problem developmentally for Barbourofelis loveorum, as large teeth tend to have comparatively large roots.
 Therefore, for many carnivores that possessed this character (like Smilodon and Homotherium), the permanent upper canines (C1) did not replace the smaller, more manageable deciduous upper canines (DC1) until the maxilla was large enough to support it.
 However, the DC1 of Barbourofelis loveroum (and other members of its genus) was about the size of the permanent canine tooth (Fig. 2).
 This implies, and is supported by fossil evidence, that the DC1 of Barbourofelis loveorum did not grow and erupt until relatively later in development; in fact, not until long after the permanent P4 began erupting (Fig. 4; Bryant, 1988).
 The lack of functional upper canine teeth in juveniles of Barbourofelis loveorum suggests several points of interest regarding its growth and development.
 Firstly, because they did not erupt until late in life, the large deciduous canines may have functionally served as a second set of canines that could be backed up by the real permanent canines should they have become broken when the individual was relatively young.
 Secondly, the kittens of Barbourofelis loveorum would have needed a relatively prolonged time of parental care (provided that their growth rate was similar to those of extant felines), as they would presumably not be able to learn to hunt for themselves until the DC1 fully erupted.
 Although speculative, this may have necessitated some form of “extended familial or social structure” to accommodate youngsters of Barbourofelis loveorum that could not hunt until well into development (Bryant, 1988).
 But this is somewhat contracted by its relatively small brain size, as highly social mammals tend to have larger brains.

 - Original Author(s): Arianna Harrington